wilsonmar/wilsonmar.github.io/_posts/2024-01-20-flightsim.md

 * DA = density altitude = the air density given as a height above mean sea level.
 * DADC = Digital air-data computer
 * dB = Decibel
 * De-icing = The process of removing snow, ice, or frost that builds up on different parts of an aircraft, especially the wings.
-Normally, <a href="https://www.aeroclass.org/type-1-deicing-fluid/" target="_blank" rel="noreferrer noopener">de-icing fluid</a> is sprayed or heat applied to achieve the objective.
+Normally, <a href="https://www.aeroclass.org/type-1-deicing-fluid/" target="_blank">de-icing fluid</a> is sprayed or heat applied to achieve the objective.
 * Deadstick = a forced landing that happens under no propulsion conditions due to engine or propeller malfunction.
 * Delivery flight = The first flight of an aircraft from manufacturing to the airport or airfield selected by the operator acquiring it.
 * Descent = the opposite to climb, as it refers to the stage of a flight where the pilot decreases the altitude trying to reach a specific level.
 When the pilot begins descending to land at its destination, it is called “top of descent”.
 To guarantee oxygen levels for natural breathing during an emergency, especially when decompression occurs suddenly, the pilot will perform an emergency descent to below 10,000ft.